barumau/pandunia/epo/pandunia-epo.md

 ## A

 a - ĉe (en, sur)
-a dura de - dum
+a dure de - dum
 a ke - kie
 a kon - kune
 a max - ankaŭ